AdaptiveConsulting/ReactiveTraderCloud/docs/setup/macos-setup.md

 #### Start Services

-All the services including the broker and an embedded EventStore can be started using the Launcher
+All the services including the broker and an embedded Event Store can be started using the Launcher

 ```bash
 $ cd Adaptive.ReactiveTrader.Server.Launcher
 $ dnx run dev
 ```
-You can run 'dnx run' to see a list of other commands that can be run.
+You can run `dnx run` to see a list of other commands that can be run.

 #### Interactive Mode

 The console process started via `dnx run dev` is interactive, and can be used to bring various services up and down.
 This lets you investigate how the application responds to component failures.
 Simply type 'help' within the Launcher process.

 ### Client
-For the web client follow these [instructions](../../src/client/README.md)
+For the web client follow these [instructions](../client.md)

 ### Problem running the app?